 From 2007 to 2009, Asuka was a performing artist and the production manager for the Nouveau Classical Project, a concert series focused on combining fashion and classical music.
 Some of her productions include "Departures" featuring the fashion of Rachel Cohen and artwork of Elsie Hill, and "Reconstruction" a collaboration with Parsons students to reconceptualize historical silhouettes using Louis Vuitton samples and classical music for inspiration.

 As an educator, Asuka has over 15 years of experience training young musicians.
-In addition to her private studio, she is also on faculty at the Pasadena Conservatory of Music.
-She also currently serves as the Certificate of Merit Chair for MTAC South Bay Branch.
-Previously, she was an adjunct faculty member of New York University and was also the Assistant Director for the Chamber Music Program at the award-winning New York Youth Symphony where she worked with young gifted artists.
+In addition to her private studio, she is also a faculty member of the Pasadena Conservatory of Music and serves on the Board of Directors at the MTAC South Bay Branch.
+Previously, she was an adjunct faculty member of New York University and the Assistant Director for the Chamber Music Program at the award-winning New York Youth Symphony where she worked with young gifted artists.
 Throughout her time in New York she has taught over 100 students at her private studio "Studio 545".
 The studio will be featured in David Cutler's upcoming book, "The Savvy Music Teacher".
 She currently resides in the South Bay area where she hopes to continue to teach and inspire the next generation of young musicians.